St Dunstan's Church, Mayfield

+St Dunstan's, Mayfield in Mayfield, East Sussex, was founded in 960 CE by St Dunstan, who was then Archbishop of Canterbury.
+The church is a listed building.
+As of 2023, the vicar was Fr Michael Asquith.

+History

-St Dunstan's, Mayfield in Mayfield, East Sussex was founded in 960 CE by St Dunstan, who was then Archbishop of Canterbury.
-It is reported as being originally a log church which lasted until it was replaced by a stone structure in the 12th century by the Normans.
+It is reported that the church was originally a log church which lasted until it was replaced by a stone structure in the 12th century by the Normans.
 In 1389 this church was virtually destroyed by fire.
 Only the tower, the lancet window in the west wall and the base of the north aisle survive to this day.
 The local congregation probably used the private chapel at the Archiepiscopal Palace nearby until the church was rebuilt between 1410 and 1420.

+The Church was damaged again in 1621 when it was struck by lightning.
+The importance of the iron industry in the area is seen inside the church, where 2 cast iron tomb slabs are set in the floor of the nave.
+The oldest part of the church is the Tower (13th C) which houses a small domestic area, the bells and the clock.
+Other parts of the church are mainly 17th C with alterations throughout the centuries.
+The church is considered to be in good repair with all due care given to daily maintenance.
+Considerable improvements have been made over the past 20 years to provide what has been described as ‘a stunning worship space’.

 Further work was carried out during the reign of Henry VIII: the nave roof was raised and the clerestory was added.
 In 1657 a clock was installed by Thomas Punnett.

 In the South Porch moulded corbels support a quadripartite rib vault.
 A newel staircase gives access to the Parvise Room above.
 This was used as either an oratory for a chantry priest, or as a sacristan.
 During the 19th century it was used as a cloakroom for the girls' school held in the church.

 The nave has four tomb slabs of Sussex iron.
-The best preserved belongs to Thomas Sands, a wine cooper of London.
+The best preserved belong to Thomas Sands, a wine cooper of London and his grandson, also named Thomas Sands.
 The font dates from 1666 and the initials of the vicar at the time, Robert Peck is carved on the octagonal bowl.
 The 17th century pulpit is decorated with Jacobean strap-carvings.

 While many of the choir stalls dated back to the 16th century, some repair work was carried out by the Mayfield School of Carving in the early 20th century.
 They also provided the Lady Chapel screen, which is an excellent example of linenfold carving.
 The choir stall were replaced in 2016 by new movable stalls in oak and at the same time the east end was reordered.